Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure full-recline clearance and doorway paths before ordering.

-• Shop for support and serviceability, not just features.
+• Shop for fit, support, and service access, not just headline features.

 Power chaise sectional vs stationary chaise sectional

-A stationary chaise sectional is simpler, lighter, and usually cheaper, with fewer failure points.
-Choose it if you mainly want a long lounge seat and you’re happy with pillow-based head/neck support.
-Choose power motion when you want repeatable angles, easier leg elevation, or adjustable headrest/lumbar without stacking cushions.
+A stationary chaise sectional is usually simpler, lighter, and less expensive, with fewer parts that can fail.
+It makes more sense if you mainly want a long lounge seat and can handle head or neck support with pillows.
+Power motion earns its keep when you want repeatable angles, easier leg elevation, or built-in headrest and lumbar adjustment without stacking cushions.

 Single-motor vs dual-motor recline controls